 In this case, stream URL should be formed as follows

-REST hook /playHLS must be implemented on backend server.
+REST hook /playHLS must be implemented on backend server in defaultApp application.
 WCS server will send query to backend with token received from client

 Backend server should return 200 OK if token is checked successfully, and 403 Forbidden if token is wrong.
 In its turn, client will receive either HLS stream or 401 Unauthorized.